SG-JB Crossing: 14 Tips to Go Through Customs Faster (2022)

 This tip may be a little hard to apply unless you can identify them.
 There was once I queued right behind a group of 12 students, when I heard them spoke Japanese, I switched to another queue that was slightly longer.
 And sure enough, after I cleared the immigration check, the first student in the group was still answering the questions hurled by the customs officer — language barrier added some delays too.

-Malaysia passport holders are advised to use the "Malaysia Passport" counters specially for them for speedier clearance since scanning of fingerprints are not required.
+Malaysia passport holders are advised to use the "Malaysia Passport" counters dedicated for them for speedier clearance since they are not required to scan their fingerprints.
 Singaporeans entering Malaysia are foreigners too, so the "All Passports" queues will usually be slower due to the need to do fingerprint scanning.

 #10.
 Don't Use Towed or Big Luggage